KhronosGroup/Vulkan-ValidationLayers/loader/LoaderAndLayerInterface.md

 to the application when queried.

 Restrictions to defining and using a meta-layer are:
- 1. A Meta-layer Manifest file **must** be a properly formated that contains one or more component layers.
+ 1. A Meta-layer Manifest file **must** be a properly formatted that contains one or more component layers.
  3. All component layers **must be** present on a system for the meta-layer to be used.